Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

   Enter a description to the attribute in the selected language.

 - *Data type*
   Click the drop-down list and select an attribute data type.
-For detailed information about all data types, see [Data type list](../../PIM/UserInterface/04_DataTypeList.md).
+For detailed information about all data types, see [Data type list](./04_DataTypeList.md).

 - *Key*
-  Attribute key.
+  Enter an attribute key.
 The key is required for API access and must be system wide unique.
+An attribute key must fulfill the following criteria:
+  - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
+  - the key must not start with a number
+  - a double underscore ( **___** ) and a trailing underscore are forbidden

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Multi-language*
-  Enable this toggle to create a multi-lingual attribute.
+  Enable this toggle to create a multi-language attribute.
 Disable the toggle to create a single language attribute.
 By default, this toggle is inactive.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Multi-channel*
   Enable this toggle to create a multi-channel attribute.
 Disable the toggle to create a single channel attribute.
 By default, this toggle is inactive.